phamngoctan/java-playground/ddd-playground/README.md

-# Domain Driven Development playground
+# Domain Driven Design playground
 This sub directory aims to build a skeleton using DDD as the core idea.